bagelsfordagels/Cybersecurity_Home_Lab/projects/environment_variables_and_set-UID.md

 ### Set-UID programs allows users to execute privaleged programs as a normal user.
 In this section I created a c file called uid_ev.
 This file simply prints the environment variables.
 ![uid.png](../images/uid.png)

-### I then changed the owner of the program to root and made it into a set-UID program.
+### I then changed the owner of the program to root and made it a set-UID program.
 ![chown_root.png](../images/chown_root.png)

 ### Next, I used the export command to change the PATH, LD_LIBRARY_PATH, and ANY_NAME environment variables.